pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Creating Configuration

 Next, we import the remaining teams and refactor the code to handle multiple teams at once.
-This is also the time when we’re organizing our organization structure into a yaml configuration file.
+This is also the time to write our organization structure into a yaml configuration file.

 ```yaml
 ---